-This is the default view and allows you to view your data in a tabular format, and open any specific record.
-In this view, you can:
+Grid View (1) is the default view.
+It allows you to view your data in a tabular format, and open Records in the workspace.

-- Sort the data by any of the available columns.
-Simply click on the header, such as 'Organisation' if you'd like your results sorted alphabetically ascending by First Name.
+Sort data: Sort the data by any of the available columns (2).
+Simply click on the header, such as 'First Name' if you'd like your results sorted alphabetically ascending by First Name.
 Click again to sort descending.

-Edit free text: Edit any text field by double clicking on any free text cell.
-For example, you can edit a Stakeholder's first name by double clicking on it, and changing it to what you need.
-A small save icon will appear up in the top right corner of the grid when changes have been made.
+Edit free text: Edit any text field by double clicking on any free text cell (3).
+For example, you can edit a Stakeholder's First Name by double clicking on it, and typing the new value.
+A save icon will appear in the top right corner of the grid when changes have been made.

-Copy data: Highlight multiple cells by clicking and dragging on the grid, and right-click to copy anything highlighted.
+Copy data: Highlight multiple cells by clicking and dragging on the grid (4) and right-click to copy anything highlighted.

-This view allows you to gain a geographical perspective on the data which helps locate hotspots for common issues and interactions.
+This Mapping View allows you to gain a geographical perspective on the data which can help locate hot spots for common issues and interactions.
 Easily identify, predict and act on high-activity areas by using this search view.

 Clicking on a specific pin will open that record in the workspace.